peter88213/nvhelp-de/source/nv_aeon2/index.rst

 Aktualisierungsregeln für bestehende novelibre-Projekte
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

--  Only sections that have the same title as an event are aktualisierend.
+-  Only sections that have the same title as an event are updated.
 -  If an Aeon event title occurs more than once, the converter aborts
    with an error message.
 -  If a *novelibre* section title occurs more than once, the converter
    aborts with an error message.
--  Abschnitte are marked "unused" if the associated event is gelöscht in
+-  Sections are marked "unused" if the associated event is deleted in
    Aeon.
--  Abschnitt date, section time, and section duration are aktualisierend.
+-  Section date, section time, and section duration are updated.
--  Non-empty section description and section tags are aktualisierend.
+-  Non-empty section description and section tags are updated.
 -  Notizen of events with a matching title are appended to the section
    notes.
 -  The start date is overwritten, if the start year is 1 or above.
 -  The section duration is overwritten, if the start year is 1 or above.
--  Neu "Normal" type sections are erzeugend from "Narrative" events, if
+-  New "Normal" type sections are generated from "Narrative" events, if
    missing.
--  Neue Abschnitte are put into a neu chapter named "Neue Abschnitte".
+-  New Sections are put into a neu chapter named "Neue Abschnitte".
--  Neu plot lines, characters, locations, and items are added, if assigned to
+-  New plot lines, characters, locations, and items are added, if assigned to
    "Narrative" events.
--  Arc, character, location, and item relationships are aktualisierend, if the
+-  Arc, character, location, and item relationships are updated, if the
    entity names match.
 -  When processing unspecific "day/hour/minute" information, the default
    date from the *novelibre*-Projekt is used. f there is no default date